Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 Mentimeter can be found [here](https://www.mentimeter.com/)

-Break down what it is these solutions are doing.

-//You focused on these features, becuase.

-//What is the problem how will it nbe used

 #### Poll Everywhere

 Like Mentimeter, Poll Everywhere is a web-based real-time audience response system.
 Unlike Mentimeter, Poll Everywhere integrates with google slides and Microsoft PowerPoint (Poll Everywhere, n.d.).
 It is able to create word clouds, polls, quizzes and more.
 It is a paid service, with a free tier that has limitations on its usage.
 Poll Everywhere allows for the collection and tracking to responses to questions and polls.
 Poll everywhere also has the unique feature of allowing users to text in their responses to questions, which is a feature unavailable on the other 2 solutions.